Random Source

 .

-Where is a vector of complex random variables , where are independent.
+When — this is a vector of complex random variables , where are independent.

 Gaussian distribution

-Scalar random variable
+scalar random variable

 .

-Complex Gaussian random variable.
+Complex Gaussian random variable

 If the block is configured to generate a complex scalar random variable